-‘Wolf’ has been championed by the BBC 2 Folk Show, BBC 6 Music’s Gideon Coe and Tom Robinson and BBC Wales, as well as receiving exceptional reviews.
+The last 2 years have been a whirlwind for this Birmingham-based artist, who emerged onto the scene with her long-awaited debut EP ‘Wolf’ in 2018.
+It was championed by the BBC 2 Folk Show, BBC 6 Music’s Gideon Coe and Tom Robinson and BBC Wales, and received exceptional reviews.
 The great Richard Thompson named it as his ‘Best Thing I’ve Heard All Year’ in MOJO Magazine whilst Folk Radio UK pronounced the release to be “something extraordinary indeed…one of the most beautiful voices I’ve ever heard.
 Her tone, phrasing pitch and sentiment…it’s flawless”.

-Having previously supported the likes of The Chieftains, Martin Carthy, Vashti Bunyan, John Smith and Scott Matthews, Katherine solidified her place on bigger stages with a tour of Ireland with Richard Thompson last August, stepping out solo onto the imposing stages of Vicar Street, Ulster Hall Belfast and more.
+Having previously supported the likes of The Chieftains, Martin Carthy, Vashti Bunyan, John Smith and Scott Matthews, Katherine solidified her place on bigger stages with a tour of Ireland with Richard Thompson in 2019, stepping out solo onto the imposing stages of Vicar Street, Ulster Hall Belfast and more.
 As well as this, she has played well-earned spots at festivals, including Cambridge Folk Festival, Towersey Folk Festival, Shambala and Underneath the Stars.
-Indeed, Priddy walked away from her first performance at Cambridge Folk with the Christian Raphael Award; a prize given to one developing artist from the festival each year granting her financial support and advice for the next 12 months
+Indeed, Priddy walked away from her first performance at Cambridge Folk with the Christian Raphael Award; a prize given to one developing artist from the festival each year.

-In December 2019, Priddy released a limited edition vinyl single ‘Letters From A Travelling Man’ on Static Caravan label, an upbeat song about the perils of living an unsettled lifestyle on the road, contrasted with a much mellower B-side ‘Come and Go’, a duet with George Boomsma.
-Having gained the support of Cool Badge, the single was very well received by radio, with plays and interviews from BBC 2 Folk Show, Jo While, Gideon Coe, BBC Wales, BBC London and a host of local radio stations.
-The release was accompanied by a December tour, with sold out shows in Birmingham, Cambridge, Oxford, Durham and Kenilworth and packed out rooms in Brighton, Bristol and London.
+In December 2019, Priddy released a limited edition vinyl single ‘Letters From A Travelling Man’ on Static Caravan label, an upbeat song about the perils of living an unsettled lifeIn December 2019, Priddy released a limited edition vinyl single ‘Letters From A Travelling Man’ on Static Caravan labe.
+With Cool Badge on board, the single was well received by radio, with plays and interviews from BBC 2 Folk Show, Lauren Laverne, Gideon Coe, BBC Wales, BBC London and a host of local radio stations.
+The release was accompanied by a tour, with sold out shows in Birmingham, Cambridge, Oxford, Durham and Kenilworth and packed out rooms in Brighton, Bristol and London.